-Beauty And The Beast’s Gay Moment Will Not Be Deleted!
+‘Beauty And The Beast’s’ Gay Moment Will Not Be Deleted

 Malaysia’s Film Censorship Board is known to censor or ban international films as its laws may not allow the content that is being shown to its citizens.

-In one of the drive in theaters in Alabama it said that it would screen Beauty and the Beast and that companies continually forced their views on them.
+In one of the drive-in theaters in Alabama, it said that it would screen Beauty and the Beast and that companies continually forced their views on them.
 They said that they needed to make a stand and that they would not compromise on what the Bible teaches.
-The rest of the statement said, that the y would continue to show family oriented films and that by going there audiences wouldn’t be worried about sex, nudity or homosexuality as it had wholesome movies.
+The rest of the statement said that they would continue to show family-oriented films and that by going there, audiences wouldn’t be worried about sex, nudity or homosexuality as it had wholesome movies.

 #BeOurGuest and see an all-new look at Beauty and the Beast tonight during the #GoldenGlobes???? pic.twitter.com/tiRXZVyXDb